-Integrate Water Sensitive Urban Design (WSUD) principles into the planning and design of open spaces to help manage flood risk, protect waterways and habitats.
+Integrate Water Sensitive Urban Design (WSUD) principles into the planning and design of open spaces to help manage flood risk, protect waterways, habitats, providing access to nature and to creating shaded and walkable neighbourhoods.

-Plan and adapt open space assets to withstand the impact of changing climatic conditions such as sea level rise, coastal and river bank erosion, floods, extreme temperatures, drought and bush fire.
-When planning new or upgrading existing parks and open spaces include an assessment of the potential climate change risk to open space assets.
+Apply best-practice approaches for assessing the risk to open space infrastructure from climate change.
+Plan and adapt open space infrastructure so it can withstand the impact of changing climatic conditions - sea level rise, coastal and river bank erosion, floods, extreme temperatures, drought and bush fire.